ZhangLabGT/scMultiSim/README.md

 If it is a debug session (`debug = TRUE`), a `sim` field is available, which is an environment contains all internal states and data structures.

+### Reference

+Hechen Li, Ziqi Zhang, Michael Squires, Xi Chen, and Xiuwei Zhang.
+2023. “scMultiSim: Simulation of Multi-Modality Single Cell Data Guided by Cell-Cell Interactions and Gene Regulatory Networks.” bioRxiv.

 ## FAQ

 ### Running Speed

 Simulations should finish in a reasonable time in most cases.
-On a machine with an i7-12700K CPU and 64GB RAM, using 1000 cells, 100 genes and 50 CIFs, the simulation took:

-- Under 1 minute when RNA velocity is disabled (`do.velocity = F`)
+On a machine with an i7-12700K CPU and 64GB RAM, using 1000 cells, 100 genes and 50 CIFs, the simulation took under 1 mimute to generate both scRNA-seq and scATAC-seq data.
+If also generating unspliced and spliced counts, or enabling cell-cell interactions, the running time is longer (~3 minutes when RNA velocity is enabled, and 30 minutes for 500 cells with spatial cell-cell interaction enabled).
-- ~3 minutes when RNA velocity is enabled (`do.velocity = T`)

-With spatial cell-cell interaction enabled, the simulation took around 30 minutes for 500 cells and 150 minutes for 1200 cells on the above machine.
-When simulating cell-cell interaction, the running speed is mainly affected by the number of cells.

 ## Contact